Reed-Statistics/thesis/syllabus.md

     + Points out flaws in existing approaches and addresses how the current work mitigates these problems
 * Results
     + Includes both descriptive and analytical results
-* Discussion (and possibly a Conclusion)
+* Discussion and Conclusion
     + Summarizes the findings
+    + Describes limitations of the particular project and analysis
-    + Discusses aspects of the analysis that could be expanded on, along with limitations
+    + Discusses aspects of the analysis that could be expanded on
     + Provides key takeaways and recommendations from the domain audience
+* Code and data appendix
+    + Includes links to github repos if applicable
+    + Presents data set or algorithms

-### Due Dates
+### Due Dates for Data-focused Projects

 * Sept 11th: Project topic finalized
 * Sept 25th: Data sources identified